 Our products must interoperate with our customers' existing and planned networks, which often have varied and complex specifications, utilize multiple protocol standards, include software applications and customizations and products from multiple vendors and contain multiple generations of products that have been added over time.
 As a result, we must continually ensure that our products interoperate properly with these existing and planned networks.
 To meet these requirements, we must undertake development efforts, including test protocols, that require substantial capital investment and employee resources.
 We may not accomplish these development goals quickly or cost-effectively, if at all.
 If we fail to maintain interoperability, we may face substantially reduced demand for our products, which would reduce our revenue opportunities and market share.
 We rely upon interoperability arrangements with equipment and software vendors for the use or integration of their technology with our products.
 If these relationships fail, we may have to devote substantially more resources to developing alternative products and processes and our efforts may not be as effective as the combined solutions under our current arrangements.
 In some cases, these other vendors are either direct competitors or companies that have extensive relationships with our existing and potential customers and influence the purchasing decisions of those customers.
-Some of our competitors have stronger relationships with some of our interoperability partners, and as a result, our ability to have successful interoperability arrangements with these companies may be harmed, which in turn may harm our ability to successfully sell and market our products.
+Some of our competitors have stronger relationships with these companies may be harmed, which in turn may harm our ability to successfully sell and market our products.